Tuesday, February 26, 2013

-All those years, both before and after this, he ran the Cleveland Indians, and was also involved with the Cincinnati Reds, but never won anything.
+All those years, both before and after this, he ran the Cleveland Indians, but never won anything.
 He never had an owner with enough money to build a champion, and, as a result, Paul often had to sell off or trade away players in salary dumps just to keep the Indians afloat.
 With George, Gabe finally had a man willing to spend whatever it took.
 And they found out what it took.
 It was worth every penny.
 If Gabe hadn't had enough of George after the 1977 victory, and had stayed, I might rank him higher.

 9. George Young, Giants, 1979-97.
 After the disastrous play known as "the Miracle of the Meadowlands" against the Philadelphia Eagles on November 19, 1978, Giants owner Wellington Mara had enough.
 The team his father Tim founded (and Honorable Mention to him, and to Wellington) was at the bottom of the barrel.
 They hadn't won an NFL Championship since 1956 (Super Bowl -X, if you prefer) or made the Playoffs since 1963 (the NFL Championship Game loss to the Chicago Bears, Super Bowl -III), and he wanted a new GM and a new head coach.